geodadd/Game-Of-Life/README.md

 >machine:src user$ java HelloWorld<br>
 >machine:src user$

-Once the application is running, you can press `ENTER` to get next iteration or `Q` to exit the application
+Once the application is running, you can hit `ENTER` to get next iteration or hit `Q` to exit the application

 # For more information
 See the wikipedia article on Conway's Game of Life: